Sortals

 Most nouns that are not sortals can form sortals in contexts where a unit is implicated, often without the supplementary unit being explicit.
 Coffee and gold are not sortals by most accounts, but we can intelligibly ask how many coffees Harry drank or how many golds the ski team won.
 It is understood from context that we are asking about cups of coffee and gold medals.
 These unitized sortals can be in any of the forms discussed above.

 Many philosophers (e.g., Wallace 1965) have claimed that the notion of a sortal is the same notion as developed by Aristotle under the label “secondary substance” in several of his writings.
-However, that concept is both complex and controversial (see Furth 1988 and the entry on Aristotle’s metaphysics) and we will not pursue the connection.
+However, this concept is complex and controversial (see Furth 1988 and the entry on Aristotle metaphysics Aristotle’s metaphysics).
+For this reason, the present discussion will not pursue the connection further.

 The first use of the term “sortal” is in Locke’s Essay Concerning Human Understanding (1975 [1690]).